 In the case of VK_APPS key press then the text-cursor or here StringGrid current cell (StringGrid1.Col and StringGrid1.Row) will be used to calculate where to open context menu.
 Use method CellRect to get coordinates of the current cell relative to upper left of StringGrid1 component.
 The context menu should appear in the lower right corner of the cell so position BottomRight of Rect is used.
 To move context menu a bit into the cell, coordinates X and Y are subtracted 8 pixels.

 In the case of mouse right-click process is easier.
 Use MouseToCell to convert the mouse coordinates within the StringGrid (i.e. relative to upper left corner of StringGrid) to StringGrid cell.
 Then point is set as current cell by assigning StringGrid1 Col and Row).

 Last steps are common for both VK_APPS and mouse right-click. it is to convert from StringGrid coordinates to screen coordinates using StringGrid ClientToScreen() and to then open the context menu with GridPopupMenu.Popup().

 The actual user selection in the context menu is handled by VCL.
 The context menu has 3 options including a separator line just for demonstration.
 The result are one of the 3 option events: OptionAClick(), OptionBClick() or OptionCClick().
-Alternative user has canceled the selection by ESC key or mouse click elsewhere.
+Alternative user has canceled the selection by Esc key or mouse click outside menu.

 Developed using Delphi 10.